-Although the generalized fiducial density in equation~\eqref{eq:generalized_fiducial_density} provides an explicit formulation for the distribution of $\btheta$, it is not always possible to calculate its form analytically.
-For example, it is very often that $r(\btheta|\by)$ is only known up to a normalizing constant, and in such cases one may need to use Monte Carlo techniques to simulate a fiducial sample.
-Besides conventional Monte Carlo techniques, \cite{hannig2014computational} consider an non-intrusive method for models that closed form densities are not available.
+Although the generalized fiducial density in equation~\eqref{eq:generalized_fiducial_density} provides an explicit expression for the distribution of $\btheta$, it is not always possible to calculate its form analytically.
+For example, it is very often that $r(\btheta|\by)$ is known only up to a normalizing constant, and in such cases one may need to use Monte Carlo techniques to simulate a fiducial sample.
+Besides conventional Monte Carlo techniques, \cite{hannig2014computational} consider a non-intrusive method for models for which closed form densities are not available.

-Model selection was introduced into the GFI paradigm in \cite{hannig2009c} in the context of wavelet regression.
+Model selection was introduced into the GFI paradigm by \cite{hannig2009c} in the context of wavelet regression.
 The most significant challenge is to incorporate the uncertainty due to model selection into the problem setup.
-To facilitate the notation, now denote the structure equation of a particular model $M$ as
+To facilitate the notation, denote now the structural equation of a particular model $M$ as

 where $\mathcal M$ is a collection of models.
-Thus, for any given model, equation~\eqref{eq:generalized_fiducial_density} gives the corresponding generalized fiducial density for $\btheta$, which is now denoted by $r(\btheta | \by, M)$.
-As stated in \cite{Hannig-et-al16}, similar to MLE, GFI tends to flavor large models, therefore additional penalty and assumptions about the model size are needed to account for the model complexity.
-These authors also present an argument of introducing penalty in the GFI framework which leads to the following marginal generalized fiducial probability $r(M)$ of model $M$:
+Thus, for any given model, equation~ \eqref{eq:generalized_fiducial_density} gives the corresponding generalized fiducial density for $\btheta$, which is now represented as $r(\btheta | \by, M)$.
+As stated by \cite{Hannig-et-al16}, similar to MLE, GFI tends to favor large models, therefore additional penalty and assumptions about the model size are needed to account for the model complexity.
+These authors also argue for introducing penalty in the GFI framework which leads to the following marginal generalized fiducial probability $r(M)$ of model $M$: